33 years in the civil service – 1971 to 2005.

 Member of the Public Accounts Committee of the Mauritius National Assembly- 2005 to 2010.

-Elected first woman Speaker of the National Assembly in December 2014.
+Elected first woman Speaker of the National Assembly in 22 December 2014 to 21 November 2019.

 (Regional and International Level)